Fast Force is committed to protecting and respecting the privacy of our candidates, clients and users of our website.

 Subject to some exceptions which are set out in privacy legislation you have a right to see and have a copy of personal information about you that we hold.

-If you are able to establish that personal information that we hold about you is misleading, irrelevant, not accurate, complete or up-to-date, we will take reasonable steps to correct it.
+If you are able to establish that personal information that we hold about you is misleading, irrelevant, not accurate, incomplete or out-of-date, we will take reasonable steps to correct it.

 In some cases, we may impose a moderate charge for providing access to personal or sensitive information.
 We will not charge you simply because you lodge a request for access.